Lazzollin/hello-cordova/README.md

       })
 ```

-Usign the [cordova-plugin-android-permissions](https://github.com/NeoLSN/cordova-plugin-android-permissions) plugin, it'll check if `ACCESS_FINE_LOCATION` permission is granted, this will return its status to a callback function, with which we'll check if `status.hasPermission` equals to `true`, then using JQuery, we can add the `geo-enabled` class to the Geo permission `p` tag above the map, which will turn its background-color to green, to let us know that we're ready to go.
+Using the [cordova-plugin-android-permissions](https://github.com/NeoLSN/cordova-plugin-android-permissions) plugin, it'll check if `ACCESS_FINE_LOCATION` permission is granted, this will return its status to a callback function, with which we'll check if `status.hasPermission` equals to `true`, then using JQuery, we can add the `geo-enabled` class to the Geo permission `p` tag above the map, which will turn its background-color to green, to let us know that we're ready to go.

 In the case that `status.hasPermission` equals to `false`, we'll call `permissions.requestPermission` to prompt the user with the option to give the app access to our location.

 Now on to the most important part of this test, the map and getting the phone's location.

-The map was made dinamicaly usign [leaflet.js](https://leafletjs.com/), in order to do this first we add to the top of the HTML the leaftet.js CDN for the scripts and css.
+The map was made dynamically using [leaflet.js](https://leafletjs.com/), in order to do this first we add to the top of the HTML the leaftet.js CDN for the scripts and css.

 ```
 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.9.3/dist/leaflet.css"